 ALCL (ALK-positive) usually is of T cell origin.
 ALCL (ALK-positive) may be primary or secondary.
 The disease is associated with HIV, mycosis fungoides, pulmonary and inflammatory pseudotumors.
 ALCL (ALK-positive) has not been shown to be related to EBV infection.

-ALCL (ALK-positive) is more common in children as compared to adults.
-It is notably more common in the first three decades of life and shows an overall male predominance (male to female ratio 1.5:1).
+ALK+ ALCL is more common in children and adolescents as compared to adults.
+It is notably more common in the first three decades of life and shows an overall male predominance (male to female ratio of 1.5:1).
+Majority of patients present with advanced-stage III or IV disease, and exhibit B symptoms (persistent fevers, weight loss, and profuse night sweats).

 ALCL (ALK-positive) show a diverse morphologic spectrum.
 Most cases show infiltration of interfollicular T zones and nodal sinuses by anaplastic large cells that have horseshoe ("hallmark") cells, wreath-like or multiple nuclei, multiple nucleoli, perinuclear eosinophilic region, occasional nuclear pseudoinclusions ("doughnut" cells) and rare mitotic activity.
 These cells have been referred to as hallmark cells because they are present in all morphological variants.
 The anaplastic large cells can sometimes mimic Reed-Sternberg cells, metastatic carcinoma cells or megakaryocyte.
 Bone marrow forms of infiltration vary from extensive involvement by anaplastic large cells to only rare scattered anaplastic large cells that may elude detection.
 The classic ALCL (ALK-positive) is known as a common pattern, and this pattern presents in up to 60% of cases.
 The following morphologic variants have been described: Lymphohistiocytic, small cell, Hodgkin-like, hypocellular, neutrophil-rich cutaneous T cell, sarcomatoid, and composite pattern.